xstefanox/powermated/README.md

-# powermater
+# powermated
-A simple driver to use Griffin Powermate on Linux
+A simple driver to use the Griffin PowerMate on Linux